 TGm editor, please update the contents of this subclause as shown below:

-To execute the AMPE and mesh group key handshake with a candidate peer STA, the local STA shall derive an authenticated encryption key (AEK) and a mesh temporal key (MTK) using the PMK it shares with the candidate peer STA.
+To execute the AMPE and mesh group key handshake with a candidate peer STA or candidate peer MLD, the local STA or local MLD shall derive an authenticated encryption key (AEK) and a mesh temporal key (MTK) using the PMK it shares with the candidate peer STA or candidate peer MLD.

 The AEK is derived statically from the shared PMK.
-The MTK is derived from the shared PMK and dynamic information provided by the STA and candidate peer STA.
+The MTK is derived from the shared PMK and dynamic information provided by the STA or MLD and candidate peer STA or candidate peer MLD.

-The AEK is mutually derived by the local STA and the peer STA once a new PMK has been selected.
+The AEK is mutually derived by the local STA or local MLD and the peer STA or peer MLD once a new PMK has been selected.
 The AEK shall be derived from the PMK by

 AEK KDF-Hash-256(PMK, “AEK Derivation”, Selected AKM Suite || min(localMAC, peerMAC) || max(localMAC, peerMAC))